General guide: up to 3 full takes of a single instrument on a ~3 minute song.

 Some of our musicians offer multiple instruments.
 Even though it might be tempting to ask for more than one instrument in a single session, changing instruments require time to, for example, change microphone position, tuning, etc. This is not possible in one session because we care for maintaining a good work flow and providing a comfortable experience for both you and the musician.
 If for example you want to record Electric Guitar, Acoustic Guitar, Banjo and Lap steel, you should book an equivalent number of sessions.

-- Multiple parts for the same instrument
+- Multiple parts (or overdubs) for the same instrument

 - More than 1 song/ piece per session